dzangolab/fastify/packages/user/README.md

 ## Usage

-Register the user plugin with your Fastify instance:
+Register the user plugin and routes with your Fastify instance:

 ```typescript
 import configPlugin from "@dzangolab/fastify-config";